dmagda/java-litters-everywhere/README.md

     ```shell
     mvn spring-boot:run
     ```
+2. Install the `httpie` tool: https://httpie.io

-2. Open a terminal window and hit the following REST endpoint to confirm the app is running normally:
+3. Open a terminal window and hit the following REST endpoint to confirm the app is running normally:
     ```shell
-    curl -i -X GET http://localhost:8080/ping
+    http localhost:8080/ping
     ```
-3. Open your psql session and confirm the `pizza_orders` table is created:
+4. Open your psql session and confirm the `pizza_orders` table is created:
     ```sql
     \d+ pizza_order
     ```